-For fiscal year 2014 (FY14), the H-1B cap was reached the first week of April 2013 when cases were first accepted for processing.
-This included the 20,000 H-1B numbers reserved for foreign nationals possessing an advanced degree from a U.S. college or university.
-We expect that the H-1B cap will be met even sooner for fiscal year 2015 (FY15), so employers are encouraged to start carefully considering their hiring needs for the coming year.
-Once the H-1B cap is reached, employers will not be able to obtain new H-1Bs until October 1, 2015.
-In addition, if employers have foreign national students working under Optional Practical Training (OPT), which will expire before October 1, 2014, the filing of an H-1B petition may be critical to extending their ability to work.
+For fiscal year 2012 (FY12), the H-1B cap was reached on January 26, 2011, including the 20,000 H-1B numbers reserved for foreign nationals possessing an advanced degree from a U.S. college or university.
+Although it is not expected that the H-1B cap for fiscal year 2013 (FY13) will be met within the first several months of filing, we encourage employers to start carefully considering their hiring needs for the coming year.
+Once the H-1B cap is reached, employers will not be able to obtain new H-1Bs until October 1, 2013.
+In addition, if employers have foreign national students working under Optional Practical Training (OPT), which will expire before October 1, 2012, the filing of an H-1B petition may be critical to extending their ability to work.

 If you are considering the hiring of a foreign worker who will need H-1B sponsorship, please contact any of our immigration attorneys immediately to review your hiring plans.
 It is important to remember that the cap applies only to new H-1B cases, and not to extensions of H-1B status or a transfer of an H-1B visa from one employer to another.
 The cap does, however, affect those foreign nationals who are in H-1B status seeking to work for new employers, but who are currently exempt from the cap based on employment with a university or not-for-profit or governmental research organization.

 Department of State Projects Retrogression for EB2 Indian and Chinese Citizens